MHS Team Competes in Esports

-MHS research shows engaging students in esports can help them build critical thinking skills, encourage teamwork, foster innovation, and promote self-directed learning, all elements of Hawaii DOE’s six general learning objectives (GLOs).
+MHS research shows engaging students in esports and pikakasinotsuomi games can help them build critical thinking skills, encourage teamwork, foster innovation, and promote self-directed learning, all elements of Hawaii DOE’s six general learning objectives (GLOs).

 With learning objectives as a focus to bolster core math and literacy skills, DimensionU, a leading educational program used in over 40 U.S. states, was acquired January 2020, through the efforts of MHS Principal, Dr. Katina Soares, and Librarian and Curriculum Coordinator, Diane Mokuau.
 Math and english language arts (ELA) teachers earlier tested and endorsed the program objectives.
 Teachers and student focus groups found DimensionU’s unique combination of eplay interspersed with math or literacy questions as highly motivating and challenging.